Haskeeb265/obsidian-vault/3 - Main Notes/Hadoop HDFS.md

 #### JobTracker and TaskTracker

 JobTracker is the MasterNode which runs in the MapReduce engine.
-The JobTracker overlooks all the executions
+The JobTracker overlooks all the MapReduce executions.
+It coordinates and distributes tasks to the TaskTracker.
+JobTracker accepts requests from the client and the splits them into smaller tasks.
+Then JobTracker assigns those tasks to the available TaskTracker nodes.
+The TaskTracker is a worker node which is assigned tasks by the JobTracker.
+The TaskTracker runs both Map and Reduce on the data assigned by the JobTracker

 #### MapReduce